beshup/Clay/README.md

 ```
 $ 3D Graphics Engine with built-in movement functionality
 $ Written without the use of external libraries
-$ A looooot of linear algebra...
+$ A lot of linear algebra...
  ```

 ## Startup